 Our Experts

-TU RINSCHE // Founder & Principal, Strategy, Governance & Program Innovation
+• TU RINSCHE // Founder & Principal, Due Diligence Strategy & Implementation

-Tu Rinsche is an award-winning executive leader with over 20 years of experience designing and scaling high-impact sustainability and human rights programs across corporate, nonprofit, and government sectors.
-A globally recognized strategist, she helps companies navigate evolving regulations, develop effective ESG and human rights strategies, and translate values into measurable results.
+Tu Rinsche is an award-winning executive leader with over 20 years of experience designing and scaling high-impact sustainability, human rights, and forced labor programs across corporate, nonprofit, and government sectors.
+A globally recognized social sustainability strategist, she helps companies navigate evolving regulations, develop effective human rights strategies, and translate values into measurable results.

 She has also directed multi-million dollar investments to support frontline human rights organizations and social enterprises.
 With a background in the U.S. federal government, she bridges public policy and operational realities—helping clients meet regulatory requirements while delivering meaningful outcomes for people and planet.

-Tu is the author of Do the Diligence, a weekly Substack newsletter offering practical guidance on HRDD for practitioners and business leaders.
+She is the author of Do the Diligence, a weekly Substack newsletter offering thought leadership and practical guidance on HREDD for practitioners and business leaders.

 She is a regular featured speaker at global forums and industry events, and has served as visiting faculty for several university and executive certificate programs focused on ESG, human rights, and responsible business.